Driving a tractor trailer in serious Canadian winter conditions, demands a

 Slow

-‘“ Accidents during suspect conditions are mostly due to excessive speed.
+down ‘“ Accidents during suspect conditions are mostly due to excessive speed.
 Driving at the

 speed limit may be legal, but is often too fast for snow covered or icy road